AdobeDocs/experience-manager-65.it-IT/help/assets/content-fragments/content-fragments-markdown.md

     `###### This is a H6`

-Facoltativamente, potete creare un H1 evidenziando il testo in segni uguali e creando un H2 evidenziando il testo con segni meno.
+Facoltativamente, è possibile creare un H1 evidenziando il testo in segni uguali e creando un H2 evidenziando il testo sotto i segni meno.
 Esempio:

     `This is an H1`